Chapter 3 Tutorials

 3.6 Notification & Indication

-To notify or indicate a characteristic value, we use att_server_notify and att_server_indicate respectively.
-These two functions are only allowed to be called in ATT_EVENT_CAN_SEND_NOW event from ATT module, which is requested by att_server_request_can_send_now_event.
+To notify or indicate a characteristic’s value, we use att_server_notify and att_server_indicate respectively.
 These APIs must be called within the Bluetooth stack (Host) task.

 3.6.1 Inter-task Communication

-Use btstack_push_user_msg to send a message into Bluetooth stack stack:
+btstack_push_user_msg can be used to send a message into Bluetooth stack stack:

 uint32_t btstack_push_user_msg(uint32_t msg_id, void *data, const uint16_t len);